Tearsheet

 Melanie Marein-Efron, Chief Financial Officer

-Melanie Marein-Efron was appointed Chief Financial Officer of Urban Outfitters in 2020.
+Melanie Marein-Efron was promoted to Chief Financial Officer of Urban Outfitters, Inc. effective December 2, 2020.
 She joined URBN in January 2013 as Director of Financial, Planning & Analysis, and was later promoted to Executive Director Finance & Corporate Development.
-Before her tenure at Urban Outfitters, Ms. Marein-Efron held various senior finance roles at notable companies including Campbell Soup Company, Godiva Chocolate, and General Motors.
-She began her career at Arthur Andersen in 1991.
+Prior to joining Urban Outfitters, she held various senior finance roles at Campbell Soup Company (for over eight years), Godiva Chocolatier (from 2000 to 2004), and General Motors.
+Marein-Efron began her career at Arthur Andersen in 1991 in the financial advisory consulting practice.
+She holds a B.S. in Economics and an M.B.A. in Finance from the Wharton School of the University of Pennsylvania and is a Certified Public Accountant.

-Frank Conforti, Co-President and Chief Operating Officer
+Frank J. Conforti, Co-President & Chief Operating Officer

-Margaret A. Hayne is a veteran of the retail and wholesale industry with over 40 years of experience.
-She currently serves as Co-President and Chief Creative Officer at URBN, where she is known for her visual leadership and work with creative teams across product, environment, experience, and branding.
-Ms. Hayne previously held the position of CEO of Free People from 2015 to 2020 and President from 2007 to 2016.
+Margaret Hayne is a veteran of the retail and wholesale industry with over 40 years of experience, serving as Co-President and Chief Creative Officer at URBN.
 She joined Urban Outfitters in August 1982.
-Margaret Hayne is married to the company's CEO, Richard Hayne.
+She focuses on working with creative teams across product, environment, experience, and branding for all retail, wholesale, and direct aspects of the business.
+She is married to Richard Hayne.

 AI Analysis | Feedback